 Property owners may request that a property be rezoned to another zoning district.
-Rezonings should be consistent with the vision, policy framework, and land use patterns described in the comprehensive plan [see: Rezoning Requests, page 96].
+Rezonings should be consistent with the vision, policy framework, and land use patterns described in the comprehensive plan.
 The districts can only be amended by City Council following review and recommendation of the Planning and Zoning Commission and City Council public hearing.
 Amendments to the Official Zoning Map are in fact an amendment to the Zoning Ordinance.